SultanIndian007/portfolio-website/content/hero/index.md

 ---
 title: 'Hi, my name is'
-name: 'Apoorv Dwivedi'
+name: 'Aman Tiwari'
 subtitle: 'I build things on web.'
-showInProjects: false
+showInProjects: true
 buttonText: 'Get In Touch'
 ---

 Always on the lookout to learn new technologies and skills.
-A passionate engineering undergraduate with undying attachment to technology and a skilled Software engineer with expertise in Full-Stack Web Engineering.
+A passionate engineering undergraduate with undying attachment to technology and a skilled Software engineer with expertise in Full-Stack Web Development.